mtrunkbear/dollarcostaverage/README.md

 This project is in work progress, is a new version in Nextjs of two old repos.
-All of code is being refactorized and fixed, you possibly will found some bad practices and bugs that will be corrected soon.
+All code is being refactorized and fixed, you possibly will found some bad practices and bugs that will be corrected soon.